 While the world observes the migrant crisis in the Mediterranean, a lesser-known crisis unfolds.
 In fact, the numbers moving through East Africa to Yemen, on course for the Arabian Peninsula exceeds the numbers migrating through the Mediterranean.
 East Africans lured in by promises of a better life in the Gulf often end up being subject to inhumane conditions.
-This Grey Dynamics African Intelligence Article explores the ongoing crisis and assesses the response of East African countries to cooperate against the growth of human trafficking in the region.
+This article explores the ongoing human trafficking crisis and assesses the response of East Africa’s countries to cooperate against the growth of human trafficking in the region.

 While there have been attempts to limit the trafficking.
 The transnational organised crime nature of the phenomenon limits a single countries’ ability to counter the crisis.
 January 20, 2020, “A Regional Ministerial Forum on Harmonizing Labor Migration Policies East and Horn of Africa” took place in Nairobi.
 The meeting was aimed at creating a universal strategy to be adopted for labour migration.
 The forum promoted regional cooperation to address human trafficking, the practicality and effectiveness is yet to be determined.